Skip to content

 The goal is to find a platform that simplifies your life, not one that adds another layer of complexity.
 A common misstep is getting so focused on one aspect, like the monthly fee, that you overlook other critical factors, like how the software will connect with the tools you already use.
 Another is forgetting that software is only as good as the people using it.
 If it’s clunky and difficult to learn, your team will find workarounds, which defeats the whole purpose of getting a new system.
 By being aware of these common pitfalls ahead of time, you can approach your search with a clear strategy and select a platform that truly supports your brokerage’s growth.

-Underestimating Your Integration Needs
+Don't Underestimate Your Integration Needs

 One of the biggest benefits of commission software is its ability to automate tasks that you’re currently doing by hand.
 But that magic only happens if your new tool can talk to the other systems you rely on.
 If your commission platform doesn’t connect with your transaction management or accounting software, your team will be stuck manually transferring information between them.
 This not only eats up valuable time but also opens the door for typos and costly errors.
 Before you even start looking at demos, map out your current back-office technology stack and make a list of must-have integrations.
 This will help you quickly filter out options that won’t work for your brokerage.

-Focusing Only on the Price Tag
+Looking Beyond the Price Tag

 It’s tempting to let the monthly subscription fee be your main guide, especially when you’re running a lean operation.
 But the cheapest option is rarely the best value.
 Sticking with spreadsheets because they’re "free" ignores the hidden costs of manual errors, agent disputes, and the hours your staff spends tracking everything down.
 A slightly more expensive platform that eliminates these problems will deliver a much higher return on investment in the long run.
 Think of it as an investment in accuracy and efficiency.
 The right software pays for itself by preventing a single costly commission mistake and giving your team back hours they can use for more productive work.

-Forgetting About Team Training and Adoption
+Forgetting to Plan for Team Adoption

 You can find the most powerful, feature-rich software on the market, but it won’t do you any good if your agents and admins don’t use it.
 A clunky, confusing interface is a recipe for frustration and low adoption.
 When evaluating platforms, always ask yourself: "Will my team actually be able to learn this?"
 Look for software with an intuitive design and a straightforward workflow.
 During demos, pay close attention to how easy it is to set up a commission plan or run a report.
 Also, ask about the vendor’s training and support resources.
 A smooth software implementation process with solid team training is key to making sure your new system becomes an asset, not another headache.